-Are you looking for the best Joomla installation tutorial to show you how to install Joomla for beginners?
-This Joomla installation tutorial is actually for you!
-It’s written to guide you on the different ways to install Joomla (beginners).
+Want to install Joomla?
+This Joomla tutorial is actually for you!
+It is written to guide you on the different ways to install Joomla.

 Table of Contents

-Before Joomla could be installed and used, there are a few things you need which would enable you install Joomla.
+Before Joomla can be installed and used, there are a few things you will need.
+These things would enable you install Joomla.

-The following are what you need to install Joomla:
+The following are the things you need to install Joomla:

 - A copy of Joomla software

-- An active web hosting account or a local webserver
+- An active Joomla hosting account or a local webserver

 - An active domain name